-- October 25 – 27, 2019
+- October 24 & 25

-- December 6 - 8, 2019
+- December 5 & 6

-- February 7 – 9, 2020
+- February 6 & 7

-- Motivate students to learn, enjoy, share and champion Gaelic Nova Scotia
+- Motivate students to learn, enjoy, share, and champion Gaelic Nova Scotia

 - Provide young learners with an opportunity to be immersed in Gaelic language and culture

 - Cultivate a sense of identity as young Gaels living in Nova Scotia

-- Enlighten youth to become aware and to respect inter-generational opportunities in regards to Gaelic cultural acquisition
+- Enlighten youth to become aware and to respect inter-generational learning opportunities in regards to Gaelic cultural acquisition

-- Open to Nova Scotians ages 10 – 17
+- Open to Nova Scotians ages 10 – 16

 - Must demonstrate the intention to use Gaelic every day and to pass it on to others (family, friends)

 - Applicant will need support from family in regards to speaking Gaelic and cultural learning